Rydhi-Dadigamuwa/Next-Word-Prediction-using-TensorFlow/README.md

 # Next Word Prediction using Tensorflow

-### I've just published a comprehensive blog on Medium where I explain from scratch with easy-to-understand diagrams and coding implementations.
+### I've published a comprehensive blog on Medium where I explain from scratch with easy-to-understand diagrams and coding implementations.
 <br/>

 ### Curious to learn more?
 Check out the full article [here!](https://medium.com/p/59bb4f14518b)